bardiabarabadi/uvicMUSE/docs/README.md

 To read sampled data in chunks, you need to specify the chunk size and call `mu.get_xxx_chunk(###)`, replace `xxx` with sensor type and `###` with the chunk size.
 The output size, `size(data)`, will be `[chunk_size, 5]` for `eeg` and `[chunk_size, 3]` for others.

-*Note: since the buffer size is limited for UDP protocols,
+*Note: since the buffer size is limited for UDP protocols, each sample of `eeg` contains four bytes for timestamp and 4 * 5 = 20 bytes for data (24B total).
+Since default buffer size in UDP is 1kB, one cannot get a chunk larger that 40 samples.
+We suggest using multiple instances of `get_xxx_chunk()`, but you can change the buffer size by calling the function below:

+    mu.set_udp_buffer_size(2048) % 2kB buffer

 ## Citing UVicMUSE